Lrozzy/1P1Qm_fork/README.md

 ## Recommended: GPU Training

 It is possible to use a GPU for accelerated training as well.
-To do this, change the argument to `--device lightning.gpu`.
+To do this, you must override the corresponding argument `device=lightning.gpu`.
 Note that for GPU acceleration with Pennylane, a GPU with Compute Capability $>=7.0$ and CUDA Version $>= 12.0$ is needed.

 You can use the docker container here: